 What is the difference between Hebraic and Greek thinking?

 How might having a better understanding of nephesh/psuche and ruach/pneuma inform how we read Matthew 10:28, the scenes where Jesus and Stephen both confidently commit their spirit to God as they breathed their last, and what was Solomon (in Ecclesiastes) and James (in his epistle) describing when they talked about the spirit leaving the body?
+(See my article Breath in James 2:26 for some thoughts regarding this verse.)

 What church fathers’ and modern scholars’ throughout the church age are not in line with tradition regarding the intermediate state?